phillbush/mpv-concat/README.md

 ## Notes

-* This script prevents the mpv player from closing when the video ends, so that the slices don't get lost.
+* This script prevents the mpv player from closing when the video ends, so that the segments don't get lost.
 Keep this in mind if there's the option `keep-open=no` in the current config file.

 * This script will also silence the terminal, so the script messages